 During the third quarter 2016, the Corporation acquired the remaining interest in Ratliff Ready-Mix, L.P. ("Ratliff"), which operates ready mixed concrete plants in central Texas.
 Prior to the acquisition, the Corporation owned a 40% interest in Ratliff.
-The acquisition of Ratliff enhanced the vertical integration provided by the Cement business.
+The acquisition of Ratliff enhanced the vertical integration provided by the cement product line.